phetsims/qa/issue-templates/rc-test-template.md

     - successful login should take you to the record wrapper
     - test that the login `phettest` successfully loads
     - test that a five digit number successfully loads
+    - test that an incorrect login doesn't redirect
     - once on the record wrapper, type `window.sessionStorage` into the console, and make sure that the key `phet.metacog.learner_id` has a value of the login id you provided it.
-- please at least load all wrappers except studio in the wrapper suite with internet explorer.
+- Please at least load all wrappers except studio in the wrapper suite with internet explorer.

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->
 <h3>Focus and Special Instructions</h3>